srnit/codeon/README.md

+## Codeon

-The repo contain all my programs which is written by me during the compatative coding.
+The repo contain all my programs which is written by me during the competitive coding.